-Trinidad State Junior College (TSJC) is committed to providing a safe, healthy environment that enhances academic learning.
-By updating this Annual Security and Fire Safety Report and making it available to the college community and public TSJC supports students, staff, faculty and visitors to make informed decisions regarding their safety and wellbeing.
-TSJC prepares this report in accordance with Federal Law No. 101-542, the Student Right-to-Know and Crime Awareness and Campus Security Act of 1990, also known as the Clery Act, this report will address seven topics related to campus crime, statistics and fire safety:
+Trinidad State College (TSC) is committed to providing a safe, healthy environment that enhances academic learning.
+This report covers the calendar years 2019, 2020, and 2021.
+By updating this Annual Security and Fire Safety Report and making it available to the college community and public TSC supports students, staff, faculty and visitors to make informed decisions regarding their safety and wellbeing.
+TSC prepares this report in accordance with Federal Law No. 101-542, the Student Right-to-Know and Crime Awareness and Campus Security Act of 1990, also known as the Clery Act, this report will address seven topics related to campus crime, statistics and fire safety:

-- 1. TSJC Security & Crime Prevention
+- 1. TSC Security & Crime Prevention

-- 2. TSJC Crime Statistics
+- 2. TSC Crime Statistics

-- 3. TSJC Policies on Alcohol/Drugs/Sexual Misconduct
+- 3. TSC Policies on Alcohol/Drugs/Sexual Misconduct

 - 4. Alcohol, Drug & Sex Offender Information and Resources

 - 5. Violence Against Women Act

 - 6. Fire Safety Statistics

-- 7. TSJC Fire Safety Policies
+- 7. TSC Fire Safety Policies